Portable ethanol fuel testi kits are a simple solution to protect gas-powered engines from too high alcohol content in gasoline.

 to keep engines safe

-with E10 gasoline.
+with E10 gasoline

-Fuel-Testers, a division of MLR Solutions www.fueltestkit.com - Copyright 2006-2008 - All Rights Reserved.
+Fuel-Testers, a division of MLR Solutions www.fueltestkit.com - Copyright 2006-2012 - All Rights Reserved.

 Website contents cannot be copied or reproduced without permission.
 Contact Us

-Several U.S. states still do not label gas pumps
+Several U.S. states do not label gas pumps when ethanol alcohol is added to gasoline!

 Report abnormal test results and/or problems with ethanol fuels.